Course Syllabus

 Week 1

-M: Introduction; ice breaker; Eratosthenes; slides
+M: Introduction; ice breaker; Eratosthenes Links to an external site.; slides Download slides

 T: What time is it?
-Earth rotation, sidereal, analemma, solar and stellar elongation; slides
+Earth rotation, sidereal, analemma, solar and stellar elongation; slides Download slides

 Reading: History of Clocks